I DEFINING BASIC TERMS

 - low level of behavioral effort, e.g. hormonal methods which require remembering to take a pill every day or replacing a vaginal ring every month

-- medium level of effort, e.g. barrier methods like diaphragms and condoms as well as spermicides and withdrawal
+- medium level of effort, e.g. barrier methods like diaphragms and condoms, spermicides and withdrawal

-- high level of effort, e.g. FAM/STMs and other FABMs which require are 100% user-controlled
+- high level of effort, e.g. FAM/STMs which are 100% user-controlled